 The National Center for Equity and Agency offers the only Trauma-Informed Law Certification for attorneys and law firms in the United States.
-This certification goes far beyond trauma-informed 101 and gives participants a number of unique advantages:
+This certification goes far beyond trauma-informed 101 and gives participants several unique advantages:

 Participants leave as distinguished experts in how trauma impacts their clients and how to use TI principles for self-preservation and sustainability.

-Certified professionals differentiate their practice and become the go-to source for referrals from advocates in their area while sharing with potential clients a core reason to choose them as their representation.
+Certified professionals differentiate their practice and become the go-to source for referrals from advocates in their area, all while sharing with potential clients a core reason to choose them as their representation.

-Read the program's featured article in Law360 magazine by hitting the button below.
+Read the program's featured article in Law360 magazine by clicking the button below.

 Explain what the neurobiological impacts of trauma are and how they intersect with client response.

-Describe the 5 core tenets of trauma-informed lawyering.
+Describe the five core tenets of trauma-informed lawyering.

 Dr. Laura McGuire

-Dr. Laura McGuire is a nationally recognized sexuality educator, trauma-informed specialist, inclusion consultant, and founder of The National Centerfor Equity and Agency.
-She has worked as an instructor, presenter, educator, consultant, and trainer.
-In 2015, she served as the first Sexual Violence Prevention and Education Program Manager at the University of Houston, and in 2017, she became the first Victim Advocate/Prevention Educator at the US Merchant Marine Academy.
-In both roles,she worked simultaneously as a victim-advocate and restorative practice provider for respondents.
-As a survivor navigating the legal system, Dr. Mcguire saw the major gaps between what research showed and what those reporting experienced.
-She utilizes her experience and scholarly expertise to give insight and actionable tools to attorneys and providers across the country.
+Dr. Laura McGuire is a nationally recognized sexuality educator, trauma-informed specialist, inclusion consultant, and founder of the National Center for Equity and Agency.
+They have worked as an instructor, presenter, educator, consultant, and trainer.
+In 2015, they served as the first Sexual Violence Prevention and Education Program Manager at the University of Houston, and in 2017, they became the first Victim Advocate/Prevention Educator at the US Merchant Marine Academy.
+In both roles, they worked simultaneously as a victim advocate and restorative practice provider for respondents.
+As a survivor navigating the legal system, Dr. McGuire saw the major gaps between what research showed and what those reporting experienced.
+They utilize their experience and scholarly expertise to give insight and actionable tools to attorneys and providers across the country.